-Written Policies - LAWA construction manager staff provided the Third Party Monitor with copies of the written idle restriction policies and procedures provided to the construction contractor;
+- Posted Signs large signs are posted at the construction site entrance in clear view of trucks entering the air operations area.
+These signs clearly state the restrictions on vehicle idling, as shown in Figure 6-1; - Written Policies LAWA construction manager staff provided the Third Party Monitor with copies of the written idle restriction policies and procedures provided to the construction contractor; - Notes from LAWA's construction contractor/ environmental monitor Status Meetings in which reiteration of LAWA idling restrictions were reviewed.

-- Notes from construction contractor/LAWA Project Management Status Meetings in which reiteration of LAWA idling restrictions were reviewed; - Interviews with LAWA Project Management who are responsible for idling restriction enforcement;
+Figure 6-1: Posted Notices Remind Drivers of Delivery Curfew Hours

-It is the observation of the Third Party Monitor, and confirmed by LAWA project management, that excessive idling is not a serious issue at this time.
+It was the observation of the Third Party Monitor, and confirmed by LAWA's environmental monitor, that excessive idling was less of an issue as compared to previously implemented LAX Master Plan projects such as the South Airfield Improvement Project (SAIP).
 The CARB anti-idling rule has been in place long enough that most vehicle and equipment operators are aware of its existence.
 Also, due to the price of diesel fuel, it is cost-effective to turn the vehicle engine off when not needed.

-The limited amount of necessary enforcement of excessive idling restrictions continues to be performed on a "catch and release" basis; the LAWA project management staff detect an idling vehicle and inform the driver of the idling restrictions and ask them to turn their engine off.
+The limited amount of necessary enforcement of excessive idling restrictions continues to be performed on a "catch and release" basis; LAWA's environmental monitor staff detect an idling vehicle and inform the driver of the idling restrictions and ask them to turn their engine off.
 LAWA does not cite or fine the driver for a first offense.
-In discussion with LAWA project management, the policy of issuing a warning has worked successfully and there have been no documented repeat offenders.
-According to LAWA project management, during the period of July 1st through December 31st 2011 the average occurrence rate for excessive idling is less than one to two incidents per week.
+In discussion with LAWA's environmental monitor, the policy of issuing a warning has worked successfully and there were no documented repeat offenders.
+According to LAWA's environmental monitor, during the period of July 1st through December 31st 2014 the average occurrence rate for excessive idling was on the order of a few times per month.

 Equipment Maintenance Records - The CBA requires that the construction contractor properly maintain all equipment in accordance with the manufacturers' specifications and schedules.
 Further, that all maintenance and repair records shall be made available upon request.
-The Third party Monitor has made this request and is awaiting receipt of vehicle maintenance records.
+The Third party Monitor made this request and was awaiting receipt of vehicle maintenance records.

-LAWA project management and the Third Party Monitor also conduct regular visual inspections of diesel equipment operating on LAX Master Plan projects, looking for excessive exhaust soot or other indications that the equipment is in a state of disrepair.
-During the reporting period, no vehicles or equipment was observed to be emitting visible soot.
-This is due in large part to the overall newness of equipment being utilized on LAX Master Plan Projects.
+LAWA's environmental monitor and the Third Party Monitor also conduct regular visual inspections of diesel equipment operating on LAX Master Plan projects, looking for excessive exhaust soot or other indications that the equipment is in a state of disrepair.
+During the reporting period, no vehicles or equipment were determined by LAWA to be emitting excessive smoke.